Students & Parents

 Financial aid is awarded individually to each enrolled student.
 If you will have a change in the number of enrolled students due to a new incoming student, you have the option to accept the same financial award for your new student that you presently have for your currently enrolled student (option 2) or you can apply for additional financial aid (option 3).
 If you have a 2019-20 graduating student and a returning student, your financial aid award will be reduced due to the fact that financial aid is awarded per student and you will have one less student in attendance.

 Pay it forward: If the Lord has blessed your family and you do not anticipate needing financial aid next year, please let us know so we can use those funds next year for a deserving family with financial need.

 No Financial Aid Application Required: Families who feel their current financial aid award, per student, is sufficient do not need to complete the FACTS financial aid application.
 You need only select this option in FACTS to designate your acceptance of your 2019-20 financial aid award, per student, for the 2020-21 school year.
 Financial aid awards will automatically be deducted from the 2020-21 annual tuition in FACTS.

-Application Required: If your financial circumstances have changed and you wish to request additional financial aid, you must complete the FACTS financial aid application by December 31.
+Application Required: If your financial circumstances have changed and you wish to request additional financial aid, you must complete the 2020-21 FACTS financial aid application by December 31.
 You can start your application by using your current FACTS login credentials at online.factsmgt.com/aid and then click on the green Start Application link under the 2020-21 school year.

 - The FACTS application process is self-guided.
 You may navigate in and out of the program, allowing you to partially complete an application and go back to it at a later time.
 You will need to provide information on your income, expenses, assets and liabilities as well as answer some general questions.

-- After completing the FACTS online application, FACTS will provide instructions to submit your 2019, or 2018 if applicable, tax return information and applicable tax documents.
+After completing the FACTS online application, FACTS will provide instructions to scan and upload your tax return information and W-2s.